 These results align with the study of (Brendefur, 2015), which emphasized the effectiveness of using comprehensive and targeted mathematical assessment tools in improving mathematics outcomes for at-risk and early learners.
 Their research demonstrated that when assessments are designed to be diagnostic and responsive to student needs—as seen in the Rapid Mathematics Assessment approach—they not only support early identification of learning gaps but also help in tailoring instruction to meet diverse learner profiles.
 In the case of the Grade 2 pupils at Binuan Elementary School, the high post-test scores and narrow standard deviation suggest that the implementation of such targeted assessments fostered an inclusive learning environment where most students reached or approached proficiency.
 This confirms (Brendefur, 2015) findings that early, precise, and ongoing assessment can significantly enhance numeracy development and bridge foundational learning disparities.

 4.3.
 Comparison of Pre-Tests and Post-Tests

-Table 4: Comparison of Numeracy Skills Before and After the Used to the Rapid Mathematics Assessment
+Table 4.
+Comparison of Numeracy Skills Before and After the Used to the Rapid Mathematics Assessment